-Girls Act Good currently has thirteen members.
+Girls Act Good currently has twelve members.
 Membership is by invitation only.

 As a GAG member you can be involved in monthly moved readings, speciality workshops, film projects and theatre productions.

 All members are working professionals within the performing arts industry.
 We are based in Melbourne with interstate members in Sydney.